-Camp Backcountry staff will help to manage camper's food allergies and common dietary restrictions.
-To do this, it is pertinent that all allergies or restrictions are properly noted on your camper's medical forms on CampInTouch.
+Camp Backcountry staff are prepared to manage food allergies and common dietary restrictions.
+In order to do this, it is pertinent that all allergies or restrictions are properly noted on your camper's medical forms on CampInTouch.
 To minimize exposure to potential allergens, Camp Backcountry has a policy that campers may not share food.